 - have a hernia

-Yogis conventionally incorporate the pose as a counter to shoulder stand (sarvangasana), since it stretches the opposing neck muscles.
+Yogis conventionally incorporate the yoga fish pose as a counter to shoulder stand (sarvangasana), since it stretches the opposing neck muscles.
 While modern wisdom favors a less intense counterpose, like cobra pose (bhujangasana), many yoga teachers still pair shoulder stand and fish pose to positive results.

-To counter the intense anterior neck stretch in fish pose, pair it with either shoulder pose, plow pose (halasana), or a less intense neck stretch like prostration pose (naman pranamasana).
+To counter the intense anterior neck stretch in yoga fish pose, pair it with either shoulder pose, plow pose (halasana), or a less intense neck stretch like prostration pose (naman pranamasana).
 Prostration pose also incorporates a forward fold, making it an effective counter pose for fish pose’s backbend as well.

 Anterior neck muscles.
 The anterior neck muscles include the scalenes, sternocleidomastoid, and hyoids in the front of the neck.
 These muscles are associated with, among other things, extending and rotating the head.
 Fish pose lengthens these muscles.